Modifies a table.

 Syntax

-table_name: required.
-The name of the table that corresponds to the files to be merged.
+table_name: Required.
+The name of the table whose files you want to merge.

 Examples

-Computing resources are consumed to merge small files.
-If you use a pay-as-you-go instance, fees are incurred.
-The billing rules are consistent with the pay-as-you-go billing rules for SQL statements.
-For more information, see Computing pricing.
+The merge small files feature consumes compute resources.
+If you use a pay-as-you-go instance, you will incur fees.
+The billing rules are consistent with the pay-as-you-go billing rules for SQL jobs.
+For more information, see Compute costs (pay-as-you-go).

 For more information, see Merge small files.

-CREATE TABLE: creates a non-partitioned table, a partitioned table, an external table, or a clustered table.
+CREATE TABLE: Creates a non-partitioned table, partitioned table, foreign table, or clustered table.

-DROP TABLE: drops a partitioned table or a non-partitioned table.
+DROP TABLE: Deletes a partitioned or non-partitioned table.

-DESC TABLE/VIEW: views the information about MaxCompute internal tables, views, materialized views, external tables, clustered tables, or transactional tables.
+DESC TABLE/VIEW: Views information about MaxCompute internal tables, views, materialized views, foreign tables, clustered tables, or transactional tables.

-SHOW: views SQL DDL statements that are used to create tables, or queries information of all tables and views in a project or information of all partitions in a table.
+SHOW: Views the SQL DDL statement of a table, lists all tables and views in a project, or lists all partitions in a table.